Stanley M. Erjavac (Stan)

 Principal / Detroit Metro Office

-Stan has built his career on being attentive to the needs of his clients, several of whom he has worked with for more than twenty years.
+Stan has built his career as a patent attorney by being attentive to the needs of his clients, several of whom he has worked with for more than twenty years.
 His clients appreciate that he responds to their questions quickly and communicates with them on a daily basis.
 Before the global pandemic, Stan travelled to Japan every year to meet with his important Japanese clients face to face.
 Today, he regularly holds virtual meetings with all of his clients to discuss their IP portfolios and strategies for growing them.

 - Manages international patent portfolios for a Tier 1 Auto Supplier, a major research university, and a large rigid product packaging company.
 Stan has worked with all three clients for more than 20 years each.